 For All Installations:

 The first step in getting power to a new installation is to call TSEMC’s engineering office for an appointment.
-The engineers can be reached at 706-492-3251 (Option 4) between the hours of 7:15 AM and 8:00 AM and 3:15 PM and 4:00 PM.
+The engineers can be reached at 706-492-3251 between 7:15 AM and 4:00 PM.
 The engineer will make an appointment to meet you on-site to evaluate what needs to be done.
 The engineer will need a callback number (for re-scheduling) and specific directions to the site.
 The engineer will spot the meter base for each installation.
 If you spot your own meter base and the location is unsuitable, the meter base will need to be moved before the installation can be completed.

 Additional Information for Overhead Installations: